KLCE

 KLCE (97.3 FM) is a radio station broadcasting an adult contemporary format.
 Licensed to Blackfoot, Idaho, the station serves the East Idaho area.
-The station is owned by Riverbend Communications, LLC.
+The station is owned by Riverbend Media Group through Riverbend Communications, LLC.

 History

 The station was assigned the call sign KBLI-FM on March 3, 1975.
 On May 10, 1984, the station changed its call sign to KLCE.

 KLCE is a successful market leader with their adult contemporary format.
 The station continues to serve the adult female demographic in East Idaho.